mpkrass7/m_pkfire/content/post/2021-09-19-pretty-networks-with-plotly/index.md

 ## Answer

-If you're ok using a non networkx package, you can do what you're asking to do with Plotly, which gives the added benefit of interactivity:
+If you're ok using a non networkx package, you can do what you're asking to do with plotly, which gives the added benefit of interactivity:

 ### Import packages and set up minimum reproducible example